 The immune system and cancer

 This page is about the immune system.
 It also tells you about the effects that cancer or treatments may have on the immune system.
-Some treatments can boost the immune system to help fight cancer.
+And how some treatments can boost the immune system to help fight cancer.
 There is information about

 Cancer can weaken the immune system by spreading into the bone marrow.
 The bone marrow makes blood cells that help to fight infection.
-Weakening of the immune system happens most often in leukaemia or lymphoma.
-But it can happen with other cancers too.
-The cancer in the bone marrow stops the bone marrow making so many blood cells.
+This happens most often in leukaemia or lymphoma, but it can happen with other cancers too.
+The cancer can stop the bone marrow from making so many blood cells.

 You can find information about the different types of cancer treatments.